 The public bus runs from San Jose to the Puntarenas ferry a couple of times a day.
 Get off the bus and hop on the ferry.
 After the ferry, you can take the bus to Cobano and change the bus there to Mal Pais.
 This will take you about 6-7 hours and is definitely the cheapest way to get there.

 Shuttles like Interbus are available throughout the day but pre-booking them is recommended.
 Costs for a trip, including the ferry, should be between 60 – 85 USD.

 The easiest way to get to Santa Teresa is by taking a domestic flight from San Jose.
-You will fly to Tambor and have to take a taxi of about 45 minutes to Santa Teresa.
+There’s a new airport at Cobano about 20 min from Santa Teresa.
+Alternatively fly to Tambor and take a taxi of about 45 minutes.
 We still recommend taking the car because it’s much greener to do it this way + the ferry is a beautiful ride.

 Because the town is just partly paved, it is dusty all day long.
 For that reason, we recommend wearing sunglasses when driving an ATV or bike.
 Bikes are the best option to get around town because they are still somewhat affordable at 50 USD a week.
 Renting an ATV starts at 400 USD per week, and with that comes the problem that there’s no gas station in town.
 The nearest is 30 minutes away in Cabano.

 Alternatively, the buses are pretty convenient and cheap for covering further distances.
 We’ve taken the bus a few times, but their time schedule is unclear to us.
 You can see the bus schedule here.
 You can stop these local buses from any point on the side of the road by waving.

 As a final option, hitchhiking to your destination is common as well.